mgreenhough/PTT/Docs/FirmwareSpec.md

             - Total tx time (time between when PTT is pressed to when it is released.
 Add (stop_millis() - start_millis()) to total).

         8. Else if current profile_type is “remote”:
+          - Load last used profile.
-          - Set DG403 to the DG403(state) stored in current profile and SP.green(DG403 Set). *if profiles DG403's state is DG403(TXS) the voltage analyser will not run.
+          - Set DG403 to the DG403(state) stored in current profile and SP.green(DG403 Set).
           - When PTT button is pressed by the user, transmit TXstart _command on **RXpin** and SP.green(TXstart). *(start millis())
           - When PTT button is released by the user, transmit “TXstop” on **RXpin** and SP.green(TXstop). *(stop millis())